Vilijan/TicTacToe_Algorand/TicTacToe_Solution.md

 This function handles the logic for refunding the submitted money to the escrow address in case of a winner, tie or timeout termination.
 If the player whose turn it is, hasn't made a move for the predefined period of time stored in the *ActionTimeout* global variable, the other player is declared as a winner and can withdraw the money.
 The money can be refunded with one of the following two transactions:

 -  In case of a win, the money from the escrow address should be able to be refunded only by the player who won the game.
-That is why we need to perform an atomic transfer of 2 transactions where the first transaction is an application call to the Tic-Tac-Toe ASC1 which tells the application that we want to refund money, while the second transaction should be a payment transaction from the escrow address to the winner address.
+That is why we need to perform an atomic transfer of 2 transactions where the first transaction is an application call to the Tic-Tac-Toe ASC1 which tells the application that we want to refund money, while the second transaction must be a payment transaction from the escrow address to the winner address.
 The amount refunded to the winner is equal to twice the *BetAmount* global variable.
 - In case of a tie, the money from the escrow address should be equally split to both of the players.
-That is why this logic is executed within a atomic transfer of 3 transactions.
+That is why this logic is executed within an atomic transfer of 3 transactions.
 The first transaction is an application call to the Tic-Tac-Toe ASC1, the second and the third are payment transactions from the escrow address to the *PlayerXAddress* and *PlayerOAddress*.
 Both of the payment transactions should have equal amount which is the same as the *BetAmount* global variable.

 The code that performs the money refund logic is shown below.